celupa/DocsIntern/README.md

 The purpose of the app is to be applied across varied situations.
 With this in mind, it hasn't been fine-tuned for any type of scenario and data pre-processing is missing.
 The app will run with the GPU model if it detects a CUDA set-up on the machine, otherwise it will use the CPU model.
+Additionally it has been tested on Linux & Windows, but may also work on Mac.

 ![user interface](images/gradio_ui.png)
 The first section in the UI will ask for a data path, with the option to tune the configuration (speed vs performance).